 Being open to dialogue about the next steps will be critical for those considering a change.
 Inviting people to consider how God is moving in their lives will help them be heard and, possibly, receive feedback from those they trust.

 As you dialogue with your staff member, and you realize they could use some extra support, be ready to provide what they need.
 Maybe you provide our professional coaching that will encourage your staff member.
 Perhaps, it will help your youth or children’s minister stay at your church for years to come!

 On the other hand, if you realize that you need to fill your newly opened position, we have a job board for you.
 Better yet, we help clients find the very best individuals for their open ministry positions.
 Feel free to contact us if we can help you with any youth or children’s ministry needs!

 As we prepare for what 2021 has in store, may we be proactive in our approach.
 Hope is on the horizon.
 Let’s choose to be part of the group of people that give hope to others.

-Steve Schneeberger is the Executive Director of the Youth Ministry Institute.
+Steve Schneeberger is the Student Ministry Lead Director at the Church of the Resurrection in Leawood, KS, and is the founder of the Youth Ministry Institute.
 Beginning in 1985, Steve began a vocation as a youth minister serving churches in Kansas and Florida.
 He is a 1981 graduate of Shawnee Mission West High School in Overland Park, Kansas, has a business degree from Baker University (1985) and a law degree from the University of Kansas (1988).
 He is married to Carol, a school counselor and former teacher.
 They have three children.